kamilest/cst-ii-bioinformatics/docs/matching.md

 ## Suffix tree compression

-Attempts to avoid storing the pattern trie in memory (reads (pattenrs) from human genome could be upwards of 1TB)

-A *suffix trie* is a trie formed from all suffixes of a genome (text).
-A *suffix tree* is a compressed suffix trie.

-*Suffix tries* attempt to avoid storing the *pattern trie* in memory (reads/patterns from human genome could be upwards of 1TB). *Suffix trees* are used to make *suffix tries* smaller (to also fit in memory).l
+A *suffix trie* is a trie formed from all suffixes of a genome (text). *Suffix tries* attempt to avoid storing the *pattern trie* in memory (reads/patterns from human genome could be upwards of 1TB). *Suffix trees* are compressed *suffix tries* (to also fit in memory).

 ### Method
 1. Construct a trie out of the *suffixes* of Genome